 Over the summer I participated in the FrogTape® Paintover Challenge.
 The goal was to makeover a space with a $1500 budget.
 I knew right away that I’d makeover our small laundry room.
-Laundry rooms with lots of space and storage are such a luxury.
-Unfortunately, they are also very rare in rental homes.
+Laundry rooms with lots of space and storage are such a luxury for so many of us.
+Unfortunately, they can be hard to find and they are especially rare in rental homes.
 Instead of wishing for more space, I decided to use all of the space in our small laundry room to create a functional space that we enjoy a lot more now than we did before.
 In this post, you’ll see our laundry room makeover but also several small laundry room ideas that you’ll be able to replicate in your own space.

 There are so many ways these small updates completely transformed this space.
 First, the paint – the walls were brightened up with a soft and lovely blue paint color by Sherwin Williams called Stardew.
 We removed the dated cabinet doors and added additional shelving with baskets for storage.
 Since there is no space to keep laundry baskets, we utilized the space between the washer and dryer to add a hamper that we previously didn’t have in here.
 These are all great small laundry room ideas – the trick with small laundry rooms is that you need to utilize as much space as possible.

 Let’s talk about the floating shelves.
 The floating shelves are simply 1×10 pieces of wood cut to fit snugly in this space.
 I ordered these gold brackets for the shelves.
 When we installed the brackets we used our favorite wall anchors to make sure they are super secure.
 Since the bottom shelf fits the entire width of the room, we used three brackets for that shelf.
 On the top shelf, we used two.
 Using shelving like this allowed us to create a lot more storage space.